Apple displays: Studio Display

 Apple announced the Apple Studio Display at the March 2022 Apple Special Event.
 It features a 27-inch, 5K Retina monitor, with 5120-by-2880 resolution at 218 pixels per inch, 600 nits brightness, wide color (P3), and True Tone technology.

+Studio Display XDR

+Apple announced the Apple Studio Display XDR in March 2026.
+It features a 27-inch, 5K Retina XDR display, with 5120-by-2880 resolution at 218 pixels per inch and True Tone technology.
+Compared to the Studio Display, the Studio Display XDR adds a 120Hz refresh rate with adaptive sync, mini-LED backlighting, and P3 + Adobe RGB wide color gamut.
+It has up to 1000 nits SDR brightness and 2000 nits peak HDR brightness.

 Connectors

 Apple has employed a large number of display connector designs over the years: